backstage/backstage/docs/getting-started/configure-app-with-plugins.md

 ## Adding existing plugins to your app

-The following steps assumes you have created a new Backstage app and want to add an existing plugin to it.
+The following steps assume that you have created a new Backstage app and want to add an existing plugin to it.
 We are using the [CircleCI](https://github.com/backstage/backstage/blob/master/plugins/circleci/README.md) in this example.